If you want to be healthy and raise healthy kids, then it’s time to embrace your mom bod. It’s time to throw away your pre-baby jeans and move on!

 More money, more work, and the same old misogyny

 Mothers are contributing more than ever to the family’s income.
 According to a report from the Center for American Progress, 42% of mothers were the sole or primary family breadwinner in 2015.
 An additional 22.4% were co-breadwinners, meaning that they were responsible for between 25 to 49% of total family earnings.

 Despite the increasing financial power we are experiencing, most of us still do the bulk of the housework.
 On an average day, 22% of men reported doing housework—such as cleaning or doing laundry—compared with 50% of women (Bureau of Labor Statistics).

 Mothers are also still doing the bulk of childcare.
-In 2016, American fathers put in about 8 hours per week compared to mothers who put in 14 hours per week.
+In 2016, American fathers put in about 8 hours per week.
+Meanwhile, mothers put in 14 hours per week.
 (Pew Research Center)

-The outcome is that mothers are making more money than ever, working harder than ever, and being held to ridiculous and unattainable body standards.
+The outcome is that mothers are making more money than ever.
+They’re working harder than ever.
+And they’re being held to ridiculous and unattainable body standards.
 It almost seems as if the more skills we master (breadwinner! highly-engaged mom!
-Insta-worth home decor!), the more we believe that we must master our bodies and get back into jeans that fit our bodies 20, 30, and 40 years before we accomplished so much in life.
+Insta-worthy home decor!), the more we believe that we must master our bodies and get back into jeans that fit our bodies 20, 30, and 40 years before we accomplished so much in life.